Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 Cooked pumpkin can be puréed with an immersion blender or food processor and frozen in ice cube trays to use for soups, cooking, and baking.

 Or dice the flesh of raw pumpkin and loosely freeze in freezer bags to use in the same ways.
 Raw or puréed pumpkin can be kept frozen for up to a year without affecting the taste and texture.

 Final Thoughts on Growing Pumpkins

-All varieties are edible either raw and cooked, although cooking and baking varieties taste much better than those cultivated for decorative purposes.
+All varieties are edible either raw or cooked, although cooking and baking varieties taste much better than those cultivated for decorative purposes.